buildbuddy-io/rules_codex/README.md

 # rules_codex

-Bazel rules for running Codex prompts as build actions.
-Built on top of [tools_codex](https://github.com/buildbuddy-rules/tools_codex).

-If you want a hermetic Codex toolchain that you can use to write your own rules, see [tools_codex](https://github.com/buildbuddy-rules/tools_codex).
+Bazel rules for running Codex prompts as build & test actions.
+Built on top of [tools_codex](https://github.com/buildbuddy-rules/tools_codex), a hermetic, cross-platform Codex toolchain that you can use to write your own ruleset.

 ## Setup